Citigroup profit beats on higher bond trading, lower costs

 (Reuters) - Citigroup Inc (C.N) reported a better-than-expected quarterly profit on Friday, helped by lower expenses, higher bond trading revenue and strength in its consumer banking business in Mexico.

-Investors have been waiting to see how trading revenue fared at the five big Wall Street banks due to an escalating U.S-China trade war and executives warning that the business’s growth would be muted.
+Investors have been waiting to see how trading revenue fared at the five big Wall Street banks, due to an escalating U.S-China trade war and executives warning that the business’s growth would be muted.

-Citigroup reported a 9 percent jump in bond trading revenue, outperforming bigger rival JPMorgan Chase & Co (JPM.N), which reported a 10 percent drop in fixed-income trading revenue.
+Citigroup reported a 9-percent jump in bond trading revenue, outperforming bigger rival JPMorgan Chase & Co (JPM.N), which reported a 10 percent drop in fixed-income trading revenue.

-Chief Financial Officer John Gerspach, who plans to retire next year, had previously said Citigroup expected total fixed income and trading revenue to be “flat to slightly higher” in the third quarter.
+Chief Financial Officer John Gerspach had previously said Citigroup expected total fixed income and equity trading revenue to be “flat to slightly higher” in the third quarter.

+In a conference call with reporters, Gerspach said that the expense savings showed that the company is improving its efficiency as executives had projected.

+Citigroup is in the midst of a drive to save $2.8 billion in costs by 2020 as it spends $1.5 billion on technology and other productivity improvements.

-Citigroup reported a 2 percent rise in global consumer banking revenue.
+Citigroup reported a 2-percent rise in global consumer banking revenue.
 The bank recently restructured its U.S. consumer business to operate more like those in Asia and Mexico, where it has been seeing better results.

-Consumer banking revenue in Latin America rose 20 percent, including a gain on the sale of an asset management business in Mexico.
-Excluding that gain, revenue rose 8 percent on a constant currency basis, boosting global consumer banking revenue 3 percent.
+Consumer banking revenue in Latin America rose 8 percent, excluding a one-time gain and on a constant-currency basis.

-North America branded card business reported a 3 percent drop in revenue, largely due to the sale of the Hilton hotels portfolio.

-Excluding the sale, total net interest revenue from the business was $1.88 billion, up 5 percent from the second quarter and 3 percent from a year earlier.
+Yields from the North America branded card business turned up as more promotional credit card loans, which charge no interest for as long as 21 months, converted to interest-earning.

+Gerspach said the promotional strategy was paying off as interest-earning balances grew 7 percent and net interest revenue as a percent of loans in a core portfolio rose to was 8.51 percent from 8.28 percent in the second quarter.

 Net income for the third-largest U.S. bank by assets rose to $4.62 billion in the third quarter ended Sept.
 30, from $4.13 billion a year earlier.